enarx-archive/rfcs/default-enarx-trust-process.md

 **Enarx host agent** to the **Enarx client agent**.

-The **Enarx client agent** checks the attestation measurement database (TODO: defined in a separate RFC) to ensure that the attestation measurement is correct.
-This process includes checks for:
+The **Enarx client agent** checks the attestation measurement database (see (Issue #25)[https://github.com/enarx/rfcs/issues/25]) to ensure that the attestation measurement is correct.
+This process includes checks
+for:

  - host CPU + CPU firmware validity
  - cryptographic correctness